encircled/Joiner/README.md

 Joiner provides the following additional features:

 * A simple way to add complex joins to queries
+* Fluent Kotlin API
+* Coroutines & Reactor using Hibernate Reactive
+* Queries intercepting using QueryFeature API
-* Automatic resolution of alias uniqueness in queries
+* User's JoinGraphs for streamlining the addition of multiple joins to queries
+* Fixed compatibility issues when using QueryDSL 5 with Spring Boot 3
 * Fixed join fetching in EclipseLink (when using inheritance)

-* Fixed compatibility issues when using QueryDSL 5 with Spring Boot 3
+0.4.7 is the last version for javax API and Hibernate 5.

 ### Readme